matt-curtis/developer.sketchapp.com/_reference/MSStylePartCollection.md

 ---
 title: MSStylePartCollection
+summary: Basically a wrapper around an array that holds style objects such as fill, border and more.
+See MSStyle for possible values.
 rels:
   - MSStyle
 ---

 Basically a wrapper around an array that holds style objects such as fill, border and more.
 See [MSStyle](/docs/MSStyle/) for possible values.